Can I use my own laptop?

 Laptop specifications are valid for 1 academic year.
 You may be required to upgrade or purchase another laptop.
-Pre-Check will determine if your laptop is acceptable for your next term.
-These specifications are determined by your school annually and are valid for a September-August academic year.
 Please be aware that a laptop used in the May-August term may not be acceptable in the September term.

 I'm not using an OS outlined in the requirements.
 Can I have IT Service Desk software support?

 No. The IT Service Desk can only support the operating system outlined in the hardware/software requirements.

 Where and when is support available to me?

 Mobile Computing students have access to a wide variety of support resources.
 In addition to being able to access a growing list of online, self-help tools, you have access to staff professionals in the IT Service Desk.
 For all mobile computing related support issues, visit Mobile Support for more information.

 Visit the IT Service Desk to determine what the problem is.
 If it is hardware related or caused by software unsupported by the IT Service Desk, you will be required to take your laptop to its original point of sale or a third party service centre to be fixed.